Elim Village

 Before

-• Positioned as a traditional, faith-based retirement home
+• Positioned as a traditional retirement home

 • Perceived primarily as passive, end-of-life housing

-• Fragmented brand expression across departments and locations
+• Fragmented expression across departments and locations

 • Inconsistent messaging, visuals, and standards